 By watching tutorials, a clueless finger painter like me can learn almost anything.
 Without tutorials, I wouldn’t have been able to sew a Toothless plushdoll or repair my sewing machine in the process.
 I also, most definitely, wouldn’t have been able to replace my locks, or make an ottoman.

 My capstone course to graduate to baby-mini-whitebelt Power Tool Titan:

 I am clueless when it comes to handiwork, so I follow a “build an ottoman” tutorial step-by-step and even try to get the exact same supplies listed in the tutorials.

 So this is the part where I notice these home improvement brands are slacking:

 While shopping for supplies I noticed brands like Home Depot, Lowe’s, and even Joann’s host skills classes.
-They teach you useful skills like, for example, putting tiles on a floor on site, all you need to do is to register.
+They teach you useful skills like, for example, putting tiles on a floor on-site, and all you need to do is to register for these.

 Now, if we Google “how to change locks,” there are 390 million results, which means Lowe’s would have to beat 390 million results if they want to be among the first results, right?

 However, when I Youtube the same thing, the number is only 185,000.
 So for Lowe’s the odds to stand out in Youtube are greater: 390MIL vs. 185K.

 Hence, I’d imagine it’s a lot easier to land on the search result front page on Youtube (?)

 Brands are wasting a huge opportunity to engage with consumers like me by not investing in ways to optimize video search results.